 The danger of fleas and ticks

 Fleas like to feed off the blood of animals and humans.
 This contamination can lead to serious health problems.
 For example, Rocky Mountain spotted fever is transmitted by fleas and ticks.
-These are just two of the many diseases that the flea and tick infestation can bring with them.
+These are just two of the many diseases that flea and tick infestations can bring with them.

 How to protect your family and pets

 Before you get too scared of fleas and ticks, there are some common-sense ways to combat fleas and ticks.
 These common-sense methods help keep your family and pets protected from the diseases carried by both fleas and ticks.